On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Other Grid Graphs

 \begin{proof} We first construct a broadcast dominating set with cardinality $\left \lceil \frac{2(n+r-1)}{4t-2r-1} \right \rceil$.
 We use the starting block construction in Theorem \ref{slant_2xn_start_block}.

 We place our first tower on the top row and $(t-r+1)^{th}$ column, as shown in Figure \ref{fig:slant_dom_construction}.
 All the vertices to the left of the tower have at least reception $r$, so we only need to continue placing towers to the right of the broadcast tower.
-To waste as little signal as possible, we add a broadcasting tower in the bottom row, and construct our starting block.
+To waste as little signal as possible, we add a broadcasting tower in the bottom row, in the and construct our starting block.
 Therefore, we have $4t-3r$ columns of $S_{2,n}$ broadcast dominated.
-To continue dominating the grid, we want to use as many starting blocks as possible.
-However, we cannot just divide the columns into $4t-3r$ blocks, because there are columns between the starting blocks that receive sufficient reception from the broadcast towers on either side of them.
-Both vertices in each of these columns have the same reception, as shown in the first and last columns in Figure \ref{fig:slant_dom_construction}.
+To continue dominating the grid, we want to continue using starting blocks, while allowing starting blocks to overlap so that the vertices between them receive sufficient signal.
+The number of such columns between any two broadcast zones is given by $r-1$, which we can conclude from Lemma \ref{vertex_overlap}.
+To account for this, we partition the grid into blocks with $4t - 3r + r - 1 = 4t - 2r - 1$ columns, except for the rightmost block; there are no towers to the right that contribute signal.
+Since each block has $2$ broadcasting towers, the size of the dominating set we've constructed is $\left \lceil \frac{2(n+r-1)}{4t-2r-1} \right \rceil$.
+Thus, $\gamma_{t,r} (S_{2,n}) \leq \left \lceil \frac{2(n+r-1)}{4t-2r-1} \right \rceil$.